-I grew up in St. Louis, Missouri with my loving parents, vivacious sister, and a menagerie of animals too long to list.
+I grew up in St. Louis, Missouri with my loving family and a menagerie of animals too long to list.
+I began writing in first grade (my first book was a ten page mystery: The Wrong Way Horse) and continued writing into my teenage years.
 I attended Rice University, where I taught a semester course titled Werewolves, Zombies, and Why We're Afraid of the Dark: A Brief History of Monsters.
 I later graduated with degrees in Computer Science, Psychology, and Cognitive Science.

 I now live in Houston with my husband, where I write novels, short fiction, and blog posts.
 When not writing, I host weekly board game nights and volunteer with children and adoptable animals.
 I also knit, travel, talk to my pets, and read comic books.

 In 2017, I placed third overall in the Horror Addicts' Next Great Horror Writer Contest.
 Several of my short stories will be published in anthologies in 2018 (more news soon!).
 I have also completed two novels and am seeking representation.

 You can find me on Facebook, Twitter, Goodreads, Wattpad, Tumblr, and Instagram.